jasminmistry/jasminmistry/README.md

 ---

 ### 🏆 Key Highlights
-- ✅ Migrated a legacy Symfony app from 2.4 to 6 with zero downtime
+- ✅ Migrated a legacy Symfony app from 2.4 to 7 with zero downtime
-- ✅ Re-architected monolith systems into scalable microservices
+- ✅ Re-architected monolith systems into scalable microservices using azure native services and apache kafka
 - ✅ Defined solution architecture for product-based companies improving performance by 5x
 - ✅ Championed coding standards, design reviews, and agile practices
 - ✅ Led and mentored a team of 40+ developers across multiple tech stacks